How to Show Proof of Correction

 Sale of the vehicle does not relieve you of the responsibility for correcting the violations for which you were cited.

-Proof of correction, plus any fees and fines for other violations, is due on or before the due date listed at the bottom of your citation.
+Proof of correction, plus any fees and fines for other violations, must be received on or before the due date listed at the bottom of your citation.
 No extension will be granted.
+Postmark dates are not acceptable.
 Once valid proof of correction has been obtained, you may mail it to the court, plus any payment to:

 Sacramento Superior Court, Traffic Division